 Why did it do that?
 There is no ROI in window displays.
 People don’t pay to look in the windows.
 The Selfridge’s marketing manager can’t calculate which window made the most money, or indeed if any of the windows made a difference to sales.

 Essentially, Selfridge’s invests many months and many thousands of pounds on faith.
 Obviously, the windows are so amazing that they garner coverage in the mainstream media and many shares on social media.
 So, the investment is worth it for the publicity, but does that publicity translate to sales, or would those sales happen anyway?

-Twitter is like Selfridge’s windows.
+Twitter marketing is like Selfridge’s windows.
 You need to invest time and money into it on faith.
 If you try to match what you spend with an expected financial return, you won’t be happy.
 But if you do everything possible to make the most of the channel, it will contribute to your bottom line either in the short term or in the long run.